 For vegetables, I chose red bell peppers and thinly sliced carrots that cook quickly.
 I love the balance between sweet/sour/savory in Thai cooking!

 If you're ever curious about how I come up with my blog content, I have a massive spreadsheet of recipe ideas, and I ideally like to work in batches and group similar recipes together because it's more efficient from a testing/recipe development point of view.
-It works best when when the same ingredients can be used for multiple recipes and my mental space is focused on similar flavors and techniques.
+It works best when the same ingredients can be used for multiple recipes and my mental space is focused on similar flavors and techniques.
 It doesn't always happen that way (some weeks I'll be cooking totally unrelated recipes), but that's what I aim for.
 My Thai-inspired Coconut Lime Chicken was well received, so I set to work on this Thai chicken curry!

 Making Thai coconut curry chicken is straightforward, but be sure to check out the tips below for best results.